 - My God, What Have I Done?: He regrets helping the warlocks vouch for Langdon as Supreme when he learns that he was The Antichrist all along.

 - Sixth Ranger: Is now working with Cordelia and the Witches to uncover information about Michael, replacing John Henry Moore as the Only Sane Man of his Coven.

 - Alliterative Name: Ariel Augustus.

-- Bad Boss: Is in charge of Hawthorne school, and assists in getting his colleague John Henry killed when he tries to interfere with Michael taking the test to become Supreme.
+- Bad Boss: Is in charge of Hawthorne, and assists in getting his colleague John Henry killed when he tries to interfere with Michael taking the test to become Supreme.

 - Big Bad Wannabe: Ariel almost has a decent plan going, but he's pretty easily dealt with once his treachery is exposed.

 - Burn the Witch!: Sentenced to death by Cordelia for having John Henry killed, and conspiring to murder the entire coven.
 To rub it in even further, the associate he'd tried to kill is the one who lights his pyre.

 - Karma Houdini: With the timeline getting reset at the end of the season, it can be inferred that Ariel and Baldwin are still alive.

 - Mind over Matter: Telekinetic.

 - Straw Misogynist: His fervent desire to have a man become the Supreme appears to be rooted at least partially in misogyny.
 Later taken to its logical extreme when he conspires to have the entire coven killed.